Ammy Sanchez

 Morning Edition ProducerAmmy Sanchez serves as WLRN's Morning Edition producer and works with the morning anchor to write reports for the newscasts.

-She is studying communications at the Honors College at Florida International University.
-Prior to transferring, Sanchez graduated with an associate’s degree in mass communications and journalism from The Honors College at Miami Dade College in 2022.
+She graduated with her bachelor's degree in communications from the Honors College at Florida International University.
+Prior to becoming a Panther, Sanchez graduated with an associate’s degree in mass communications and journalism from The Honors College at Miami Dade College in 2022.
 At MDC, she served as editor-in-chief, briefing editor, forum editor and social media director of The Reporter, the college’s student newspaper.

 Sanchez has also participated in NPR's Next Generation Radio and the Latino Reporter, the student project at the National Association of Hispanic Journalists.